 What is a micro pig?

 A micro pig is a pig that has been selectively bred down in size for many generations to become smaller in adulthood than other pigs.
 We are in control of our breeding, ensuring that our boars do not run freely with our gilts/ sows.
 This allows us to choose a boar for mating, depending on their size, age, temperament and personality.
-This ensures we get the right results from our breeding programme and that our customers can see the parents of piglets we sell.
+This ensures we get the right results from our breeding programme and that our customers can see the parents and sometimes grandparents of piglets we sell.

 Caring for a micro pig